Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-estimator.rst

 For more information on using the Aer Primitives, check out this `VQE tutorial <https://qiskit.org/documentation/tutorials/algorithms/03_vqe_simulation_with_noise.html>`_ .

-For more information on running noisy simulations with the **Runtime Pritives**, you can see this `topic <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/how_to/noisy_simulators.html>`_.
+For more information on running noisy simulations with the **Runtime Primitives**, you can see this `topic <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/how_to/noisy_simulators.html>`_.